K-8 Curriculum at St. Patrick Catholic School

 • English Language Arts

 Primary grades receive 1.5 to 2 hours of instruction daily, including time in a dedicated literacy center.
-Students in Grades 5–8 benefit from double-period ELA blocks focused on reading, writing, grammar, and communication.
+Students in Grades 5–8 benefit from a daily 50-minute block focused on reading, writing, grammar, and communication.
 Writing is emphasized across the curriculum.

 • Mathematics

 Math instruction is provided for a minimum of 50 minutes daily in all grades.
-Students in Grades 7–8 may be eligible for Freshman Honors Algebra based on academic performance.
+Students in Students in grades 7 & 8 focus on high school prep through algebra instruction.
 Supplemental software is used for both remediation and enrichment.

 • Science